NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/user_credential_storage.md

   hashed_passwords: true|false
 ```

 By default, `hashed_passwords` is set to `false`.
-This supports upgrade from previous versions of Anchore as well as usage for installations without a shared key or public/private keys for Anchore.
+This supports upgrade from previous versions of Nextlinux as well as usage for installations without a shared key or public/private keys for Nextlinux.
 When oauth
-is not configured in the system, Anchore must be able to use HTTP Basic authentication between internal services and thus requires credentials that can be read.
+is not configured in the system, Nextlinux must be able to use HTTP Basic authentication between internal services and thus requires credentials that can be read.

 ## Bearer Tokens/OAuth2

-If Anchore is configured to support bearer tokens, the tokens are generated and returned to the user but never persisted in the database.
+If Nextlinux is configured to support bearer tokens, the tokens are generated and returned to the user but never persisted in the database.
 All tokens expire, and currently
-Anchore does not support refresh tokens, upon expiration a user must re-authenticate with the username and password to get a new token.
+Nextlinux does not support refresh tokens, upon expiration a user must re-authenticate with the username and password to get a new token.
 Users must still have password credentials, however.
 Password persistence and protection configuration still applies as in the Password section above.

 ## Configuring Hashed Passwords and OAuth